rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ## Summary

 This KEP defines a new structure for the `RabbitmqCluster` spec to achieve increased flexibility.
-The proposed solution suggests using the StatefulSet, Service, and the ConfigMap kubernetes template directly in the `RabbitmqCluster` spec.
-Users will be able to configure any field that of the StatefulSet, ingress Service, and ConfigMap through editing the spec directly.
+The proposed solution suggests using the StatefulSet, and Service kubernetes template directly in the `RabbitmqCluster` spec.
+Users will be able to configure any field of the StatefulSet and ingress Service through editing the spec directly.

 ## Motivation

-Today, `RabbitmqCluster` CRD users cannot configure the rabbitmq conf file and the list of enabled plugins at creation time nor through updates after creation.
-Regards to configuring how to deploy RabbitMQ, users are limited to a set of kubernetes properties that we define in the CRD spec.
+Today, users are currently limited to a set of kubernetes properties that we select and define in the CRD spec to configure their RabbitMQ deployments.
+For each property we have added to the CRD spec, we usually thought of a specific use case and added them one by one.
+This approach has its downside, as we are currently not getting enough concrete user feedbacks to justify or prioritize each use case.
+And, the effort of adding these properties is repetitive and does not scale.

-In our team roadmap we decided to remove these limitations by offering [different layers of abstractions](https://miro.com/app/board/o9J_kvlRPnc=/) to deploy RabbitMQ.
-The `RabbitmqCluster` CRD, which is at the bottom of the abstraction layer, should provide little opinion on how users can configure their `RabbitmqCluster` instances.
-Instead, the CRD should allow users to customize it to whichever configurations that adhere to users' own requirements.
+In our team roadmap we decided to coup the lack of user feedbacks by offering [different layers of abstractions](https://miro.com/app/board/o9J_kvlRPnc=/) to deploy RabbitMQ.
+The current `RabbitmqCluster` CRD, which is at the bottom of the abstraction layer, should provide little opinion on how users can configure their `RabbitmqCluster` instances.
+Instead, the CRD needs to allow users to customize it to whichever configurations that adhere to users' own requirements.
+For users with little specific requirements and just want to use an existing RabbitMQ configuration that their cluster operator has defined, they can use a different CRD from `RabbitmqCluster`.

-### Goals
+## Goals

-* Increase flexibility at configuring RabbitMQ by enabling users to configure rabbitmq conf file and list of plugins
-* Increase flexibility at configuring how to deploy RabbitMQ by enabling users to configure any field in the Statefulset and ingress Service spec
+* Increase flexibility at configuring how to deploy RabbitMQ by enabling users to configure any field in the StatefulSet and ingress Service spec
-* Reduce effort to adding new properties by introducing an extensible CRD spec structure
+* Reduce effort to add new properties by introducing an extensible CRD spec structure

-### Non-Goals/Future Work
+## Non-Goals/Future Work

+* Increase flexibility at configuring RabbitMQ by enabling users to configure rabbitmq conf file and list of plugins.
+This feature will be addressed separately by [github issue]().
-* To provide detailed guidelines on how to configure each spec property (under the assumption that users who choose to configure the StatefulSet and ingress Service spec know what they are configuring and why)
+* To provide detailed guidelines on how to configure each spec property.
+We are assuming that users who choose to configure the StatefulSet and ingress Service spec knows their specific use cases, and how to use kubernetes.
 * To prioritize simplicity over flexibility.
-We should offer better usability and opinions on how to deploy `RabbitmqCluster` at the different abstraction layer as defined in [Stev's design proposal](https://miro.com/app/board/o9J_kvlRPnc=/)
+We should offer better usability and opinions on how to deploy `RabbitmqCluster` at the different abstraction layer, such as `Claims` and `Plans`, as defined in [Stev's design proposal](https://miro.com/app/board/o9J_kvlRPnc=/)

 ## Proposal

-The proposed new `RabbitmqCluster` spec uses StatefulSet, Service, and the ConfigMap kubernetes spec directly.
+The proposed new `RabbitmqCluster` spec uses StatefulSet and Service kubernetes spec directly.
 Our operator creates 9 kubernetes child recourses directly for each `RabbitmqCluster`: ingress Service, headless Service, StatefulSet, ConfigMap, erlang cookie secret, admin secret, rbac role, role binding, service account.
 Among these resources, we allow users to partially configure the StatefulSet, the ingress Service, and the pods that StatefulSet creates (look at manifest example below for all configurations we allow through the `RabbitmqCluster` spec).
 The proposal focuses on two child recourses: ingress Service and StatefulSet to increase configurability, since there is no obvious use case for now that involves configuring any of the other child resources.

-At the moment, users need to change the ConfigMap object directly and recreate the StatefulSet object to update the plugins list and rabbitmq conf file.
-Such modifications does not stay if the ConfigMap gets recreated, since our controller will recreate the ConfigMap with our own default values.
-With this new structure of the `RabbitmqCluster` spec, users will be able to modify the ConfigMap directly in the `RabbitmqCluster` spec.
-Since the ConfigMap is stored in the `RabbitmqCluster` spec, any modifications on the ConfigMap will be kept if the ConfigMap gets recreated.

 At the moment, if someone customizes every field in the `RabbitmqCluster` spec, their manifest can look like: